-Planning and organisation can become issues when students are stressed, ill, or have a traumatic brain injury or a range of specific learning difficulties or differences such as dyslexia and dyspraxia.
+The University of Sussex Skills Hub has some useful student tips about planning and organisation.
+These skills can become a issue when students are stressed, ill, or have a traumatic brain injury or a range of specific learning difficulties or differences such as dyslexia and dyspraxia.

 Time management tips (from students) can help everyone, but for those who may have had absenses from studying or are coping with constraints, such as part time work or certain disabilities, making the most of study time can be a challenge.
 For instance it may take much longer to search for items on the web when using a screen reader or magnification software.